RoyTheunissen/Asset-Palette/README.md

 # Asset-Palette
-Palette for organizing assets.
 Allows you to quickly organize assets for certain workflows, such as organizing prefabs for level design.